s-shahriar/Travel-Buddy/README.md

 3. Commit your changes: `git commit -m 'Add new feature'`
 4. Push to the branch: `git push origin feature/new-feature`
 5. Submit a pull request.

-## Issues

-If you encounter any issues or have suggestions, please open an issue [here](https://github.com/yourusername/travel-buddy/issues).

 ## License